Clutter is a very personal issue.

 - We have to be willing to stop lying to ourselves, we have to admit failure.

-- We have to agree that we made some wrong decisions.
+- We have to admit that we made some wrong decisions.

-- We have to be willing to experience negative feelings – such as guilt or shame or disappointment – that might come up.
+- We have to be willing to experience negative feelings – such as guilt, shame, or disappointment.

-And when we begin to understand who we truly are and what we really want out of our life we find it increasingly easier to make decisions about what to keep in our life and what to let go.
+And as soon as we begin to understand who we truly are and what we really want to have in our life, we find it increasingly easier to make decisions about what to keep in our life and what to let go.

 Asking powerful questions and taking the time to find our answers to them.